-The City will facilitate the development of workforce and affordable housing through supporting funding applications, expedited permit review, approval of requests density bonus or development incentives, the availability of ministerial streamlining for qualifying projects, and other incentives.
-The City will work with market rate and nonprofit housing developers, and community organizations to develop workforce and affordable housing.
+The City will facilitate the development of workforce and affordable housing, and housing for special populations, through supporting funding applications, expedited permit review, approval of requests density bonus or development incentives, the availability of ministerial streamlining for qualifying projects, and other incentives.

+The City will work with market rate and non-profit housing developers, and community organizations to develop workforce and affordable housing.